CRSantiago/Python-Projects/README.md

 # Python-Projects
-This is repository with various coding challenges that I have completed using Python
+This is repository with various coding challenges or small projects I have built using Python